3191110276/intro-to-kubernetes/12_Persistent_Storage/README.md

 In a real world deployment, we might have different storage classes based on different quality-of-service levels, or similar policies.
 If we have different environments, it might be good to have the same StorageClasses in each environment, even if the storage system behind them is different.
 This should make it easier to move an application from one environment to another, because we can just refer to the StorageClass, which abstracts the storage system behind it.

 Now that we have a StorageClass, we can use it for storage through a PersistentVolumeClaim.
+Let's have a look at an example for our database server:

 ```yaml
 apiVersion: v1